HeyNeek/console-war/README.md

+# Console War

+Fun lil Web game that let's you play a game of choices to find out what your favorite Video Game Console is!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.